stefaniagentile89/stefaniagentile89/README.md

 - 📫 If you need to reach me **stefania.gentile89@icloud.com**

-- ⚡ More about me **I love sports, and traveling ✈️.
+- More about me: **I love sports, and traveling ✈️.
 I'm a Gym teacher, 🧘🏻‍♀️🏃🏻‍♀️🤸🏻‍♀️ and I work as a Flight Attendant.**

 <h3 align="left">🤝🏻 Connect with me:</h3>
 <p align="left">